lighttube-org/LightTube-Android/README.md

 # LightTube Android

+> [!WARNING]
-> ⚠️ This app is in early development.
+> This app is in early development.
 Use at your own risk

 A Material You design YouTube client, using [LightTube][1] to sync subscriptions & playlists between devices